SamuelEckmann/SamuelEckmann.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral research fellow at the Computational and Biological Learning Lab (CBL) at the  University of Cambridge, where I am collaborating with Máté Lengyel and Yashar Ahmadian.
+I am a Royal Society Newton International Fellow at the Computational and Biological Learning Lab (CBL) at the  University of Cambridge, where I am collaborating with Máté Lengyel and Yashar Ahmadian.
 I obtained a Ph.D. at the Max Planck Institute for Brain Research (MPIBR) and the Frankfurt Institute for Advanced Studies (FIAS), working with Julijana Gjorgjieva and Jochen Triesch, respectively.
 <!-- I am a postdoctoral research fellow at the [Computational and Biological Learning Lab (CBL)](https://www.cbl-cambridge.org) at the  University of Cambridge, where I am collaborating with [Máté Lengyel](https://www.cbl-cambridge.org/lengyel/) and [Yashar Ahmadian](https://www.cbl-cambridge.org/ahmadian).
 Before, I obtained a Ph.D. at the [Max Planck Institute for Brain Research](https://brain.mpg.de) and the [Frankfurt Institute for Advanced Studies](https://fias.institute/en/) (FIAS) in Frankfurt am Main, working with [Julijana Gjorgjieva](https://www1.ls.tum.de/compneuro/home/) and [Jochen Triesch](https://www.fias.science/en/life-and-neurosciences/research-groups/jochen-triesch/), respectively. -->

 In my research, I try to understand how neural circuits develop and operate.
 For this I use theoretical and computational methods to investigate models of biological neural networks that contain inhibitory neurons.